FACT: The average distance between the stem of the brain and the top of the heart is nine inches.

-9 INCH was founded in 2009 on the belief that “differentiation via added value” can be a game changing strategy.
-Our aim is to shift the marketing paradigm.
+In 2012, I founded 9 INCH on the belief that “differentiation via added value” can be a game changing strategy.
+My aim is to shift the marketing paradigm.
 For far too long, the overwhelming majority of marketing has fixated on the eyes and ears of the prospect.
 Not enough has been focused on creating experiences that drive referrals by reaching the heart of your customers and employees.
-9 INCH marketing is about being so remarkable that people can’t help but talk about you.
-That if you absolutely delight someone – they will not only come back, but they’ll bring their friends.
+9 INCH helps brands become remarkable, standing out in a way that people can’t help but talk about.

 Businesses think that the best way to grow sales is to find new customers.
 Actually, the best way to grow sales is to increase the lifetime value of existing customers.

 Happy existing customers benefit your business in at least three ways:

 - They tell their friends to buy from you.

 How do you make existing customers happier?
 You realize that, from the customers’ standpoint, there’s no such thing as “meeting expectations.”
 Your only two options are to deliver less than they’d like, or more than they’d like.
 Choose “more.”

 The way to accomplish “more” is through added-value.
 The Goldfish Rule, which is based on a time-tested loyalty strategy, works by giving customers unexpected extras.
 Those extras improve the brand, drive loyalty, and promote referrals.

 Referrals are key.
 Referred customers are four times more valuable than customers acquired by other means.
 Why?
 A referred customer spends twice the amount of money and refers twice the number of customers than non-referred customers do.